helenarichie/helenarichie.github.io/_tabs/food.md

 ## Baked Alaska
 <img src="/assets/img/tabs/food/alaska.jpg" width="200" height="200" align="left" />
 <img src="/assets/img/tabs/food/alaska1.jpg" width="200" height="200"/>
-You would not believe how easy it is to make baked alaska.
+This is surpisingly easy to make!
 The pound cake and french meringue are homemade, and I want to learn how to make the ice cream from scratch next.

 # March 12th, 2022